tanviredu/node_js_server_side_coursera/Token_based_auth_and_STATELESS_SERVER/what_is_token_based_auth.md

             -> after the token is genereted and send it to the client after that all the request from the client will include this token
             -> server will validate the token and if it is considered as a valid token then the server respond to this token ->Json web token is a self contained(carry all the information it needs) and shareble and iEEE maintained web token that is used

+    what is inside in a json web token?? three things that is included in a web token
+        1) header
+        2) payload or the data
+        3) signature

+        what header contain
+        header{
+            1) algorithm for the encryption like HS256 which is a 256 bit encryption
+            2) and than type of the  token
+        }

+        payload{
+                _id : it helps you to identify the user the user can search the database with the ID to find the required user

+                it can also the hold expiring date but it is good to make this as small as possible }
+        Signature{
+            this part contain a signature which is a key that is used to decrypt and encrypt the json web token }